adamfitzpatrick/grid-wolf/packages/game/README.md

 # game

 The **game** micro-application provides an API and related resources to manage, modify and store information about *Games* created by users.
-In the context of **grid-wolf**, a *game* is the overarching data structure that unites the game master with the players.
-A *game* is owned by the game master who created it, and is associated with the following:
+In the context of **grid-wolf**, a *game* is the overarching data structure that unites the game leader with the players.
+A *game* is owned by the game leader who created it, and is associated with the following:

-- Players (users who the game master invites to participate)
+- Players (users who the game leader invites to participate)
-- Maps (created by the game master and others)
+- Maps (created by the game leader and others)
-- Entities (created by the game master and others)
+- Entities (created by the game leader and others)

 Additionally, each game encloses one or more encounters, which represent the actual game play that **grid-wolf** is designed to track.
-The distinction between "associated" and "enclosed" data elements lies in the fact that, while *players*, *maps*, and *entities* all exist (and can be created) outside of the context of a *game*, *encounters* cannot, even though they are managed by **grid-wolf** as a separate micro-app.
+In this context, the distinction between "associated" and "enclosed" data elements lies in the fact that, while *players*, *maps*, and *entities* all exist (and can be created) outside of the context of a *game*, *encounters* cannot, even though they are managed by **grid-wolf** as a separate micro-app.

 ## Infrastructure